thewca/statistics/server/README.md

 - Run the image

-`docker run -d -p 8080:8080 --name statistics-server {user}/statistics-server:latest`
+`docker run -d -p 8080:8080 --network=host --name statistics-server {user}/statistics-server:latest`

 The `-d` part means "detached", so you'll have to stop by killing the process running on port 8080.